 Find out what’s involved in, and how to apply for, this grant to support your development of a proposal to create productive, multi-purpose woodland.

-Landowners, land managers and public bodies (excluding Crown bodies and non-departmental public bodies) can apply to the Forestry Commission to support large-scale, multi-purpose productive woodland creation under the Woodland Creation Planning Grant (WCPG).
+Landowners, land managers and public bodies (other than Forest Enterprise) can apply to the Forestry Commission to support large-scale, multi-purpose productive woodland creation under the Woodland Creation Planning Grant (WCPG).
 This is part of the Forestry Innovation Fund, along with the Woodland Research and Development Grant (RDG).

 You can apply for £1,000 to complete a stage 1 checklist.
 This is a desk-based exercise to identify constraints and opportunities for proposed planting.
 If there’s potential for woodland creation to take place on the site then you’ll be offered a stage 2 payment.
 At stage 2, you can get £150 per hectare, minus the £1,000 offered at stage 1, to complete stage 2 of the Woodland Creation Design Plan Template.
 You may get additional payments for survey work if a need for them is discovered at stage 1.

 The total amount of funding is capped at £30,000 per project.

 Read ourfor a helpful overview of the scheme.

 On 2 November 2020, the minimum application size and block size was reduced and we have removed the requirement that 70% of the species proposed for planting will achieve minimum growth rates.

 You must plan to create woodland that is: